Apple pointing devices: Apple Mouse IIc

 Four months after the Macintosh debut, the Apple IIc was introduced with the addition of an optional mouse (the M0100) to manipulate standard 80 column text.
-The mouse was similar to the Macintosh mouse, though it was in a creamy-beige color that co-ordinated with the IIc's bright off-white case and had a slightly modified design which was sleeker than the Macintosh's blockier shape.
+The mouse was similar to the Macintosh mouse, though it was in a creamy-beige color to match the IIc's bright off-white case and had a slightly modified design which was sleeker than the Macintosh's blockier shape.
 It also was uniformly the same color, eliminating the Mac & Lisa's contrasting taupe accents on the mouse button and cable.
 Unlike the Macintosh, the IIc Mouse shared a dual purpose port with gaming devices like joysticks.
 In order for the IIc to know what was plugged into it, its mouse had to send the appropriate signal.
 Despite these differences, it carried exactly the same model number as the Macintosh version.

 The A2M4015, packaged for the IIc, coincided with a minor change in the mouse mechanism and connector style.

 In 1988 the A2M4035 took on the identical physical appearance and coloring as the Platinum gray Macintosh Mouse.
 Unlike its predecessors, the USA manufactured versions of the Platinum Macintosh/Apple IIe mouse will work on the IIc too.
 All versions of the IIc Mouse will work with any Macintosh or Apple II card.
 As a result, Apple briefly sold the intermediate model as the Apple Mouse optionally for use across all platforms.